vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 Responses can also take the form NA if no medal was won or there is incomplete information.

-\<\<\<\<\<\<\< HEAD We chose this dataset because we think it can provide a lot of good insights into some of the trends at the Olympics over the past century as well as provide strong opportunities for our group to develop our visualization capabilities.
+We chose this dataset because we think it can provide a lot of good insights into some of the trends at the Olympics over the past century as well as provide strong opportunities for our group to develop our visualization capabilities.

 These data offer many avenues to explore when analyzing, such as medalwinning success on an athlete-level scale, on a country-level